bbauska/CS198.1x/readme.md

 <b>First</b>, Bitcoin is considered the first and the most widely used cryptocurrency.<br/>

-A cryptocurrency is a completely digital, decentralized currency that is built using principles of computer science, cryptography, and economics.
+A cryptocurrency is a completely digital, decentralized currency that is built using principles of computer science, cryptography, and economics.<br/>
 The term “Bitcoin” refers to the protocol governing this currency.<br/>

 <b>Second</b>, bitcoin lowercase refers to the actual units of currency.<br/>